 Kim’s photography focuses on finding beauty in unusual places and subject matter; whether it is a pristine flower captured using a macro lens or an old dilapidated workboat scuttled in a marsh.
 Storytelling through her images is paramount.
 She hopes to evoke questions about her subjects and stir people to get out and explore the roads less traveled.

 Her works have been juried by Robert Madden, a National Geographic photographer, as well as locally renown photographer, Jay Fleming.
-Her images adorned the walls of a local Annapolis restaurant, have been selected by Coldwell Banker Realty for their Severna Park Office and are displayed on Kent Island at a new residential development.
-Her images have been selected and featured in the Chesapeake Bay Magazine, the 2019 Maryland Dept. of Natural Resources Calendar and MarinaLife Magazine.
+Her images adorned the walls of a local Annapolis restaurant, have been selected by Coldwell Banker Realty for their Severna Park Office and adorn the walls of several condo buildings of Four Seasons at Kent Island.
+Kim's work has been featured in the Chesapeake Bay Magazine, Maryland Dept. of Natural Resources Calendar and MarinaLife Magazine.

 Kim is an active member of the Digital Photography Club of Annapolis; having served as Field Trip Director and Program Director.
 She serves as the liaison to the Maryland Photography Alliance for her club.
 Whether traveling near or far, Kim never leaves home without her camera.
 For her, there’s nothing like capturing special images, whether from a planned shoot or in a serendipitous moment.
 In sharing her photography she hopes to take the viewer along on her journey.